+Are you guilty of Nonverbal communication mistakes?
 Did you know that no matter how carefully you choose your words or clothing, there are small behaviors that can sabotage your professional communication?
-No matter how many times you tweak that PowerPoint presentation to perfection, you can kill the positive message you are trying to convey with bad body language.
-Here are five ways you may be distracting from the confident, professional image you want to convey, and how to fix each.
+No matter how many times you tweak that PowerPoint presentation to perfection, you can kill the positive message you are trying to convey with bad body language — or nonverbal communication.
+Here are five ways you may be making nonverbal communication mistakes that distract from the confident, professional image you want to convey, and how to fix each.

 1. Avoiding eye contact